dwarvesf/go-tokyoclient/README.md

-	serverHost = "localhost:8091" // Replace with the actual server host userKey    = "webuild"        // Replace with your unique user key userName   = "andy"        // Replace with your display name )
+	serverHost = "localhost:8091" // Replace with the actual server host userKey    = "webuild"        // Replace with your unique user key userName   = "andy"        // Replace with your display name roomToken  = "wCimjaw"        // Replace with your display name )

 func main() {